How to Properly Cut Capillary Columns

 Notes on Cracks:

 There are two types of cracks that occur on columns when cutting: circumferential and axial.
 Circumferential cracks are produced by hesitation in scoring the column – multiple flaws with slightly differing orientations that fracture almost simultaneously cause circumferential cracks to form.

-In the photo above, the angled flaw was dominant over the properly oriented flaw so the capillary opened at an angle, but the correctly oriented flaw still fractured, albeit incompletely.
+In the photo to the left, the angled flaw was dominant over the properly oriented flaw so the capillary opened at an angle, but the correctly oriented flaw still fractured, albeit incompletely.
 You would probably reject this cut anyway (although without the crack, it would seal in IQ’s Press2Fit) but with a second fracture plane in play, it is simply unacceptable: recut the column.

 Axial cracks result when the capillary was produced (drawn) at too high a speed or at too cold a temperature, leaving high residual stresses in the glass.
 The stress can be so high that it is impossible to cut the capillary without getting axial cracks.
 We see this far less than we did 15 years ago, but it still happens.
 Return the column to the manufacturer because there is no connector on Earth that can form a gas-tight seal on this stuff.

 All capillary has some residual stress because it is cooled from ~1800C to near ambient temperature within in seconds.
 Capillary manufacturers are not the same company as column manufacturers (with one exception); it's made by fiber optics companies because the equipment needed is virtually identical to that needed to make fiber.
 Capillary is also a low profit product so companies sometimes cut corners to maintain a profit margin.
 China recently entered the capillary market so there could be a bit of a battle on the horizon and that may adversely affect quality all around.
 But the opposite is also possible.
 Cross your fingers....